A tethered indoor drone system with unlimited flight time

 ✅ Unlimited flight time for stress-free inspection

-✅ Onboard 3D Lidar for safe and stable flight
+✅ Onboard 3D LiDAR for safe operation, stable flight and good data

 ✅ Live streaming of Full HD inspection video

-✅ Online data and reporting portal with API for integration
+✅ Cloud-based data management and analysis solution, API for data integration

 Click below to navigate to the corresponding section